eProsima/AML-IP/amlip_docs/rst/demo/workload_distribution.rst

 It does not have a real *AML Engine* but instead the calculation is an *upper-case* conversion of the string received.
 It is implemented in |cpp| using :code:`amlip_cpp` API.

 To run it, one integer argument is required.
-This will be the number of jobs this Node will answer before finish execution and be destroyed.
+This will be the number of jobs this Node will answer to before finishing its execution and being destroyed.

 Installation